saifulislamdev/budcode-backend/endpoints.md

 ### Result

 If successful, results in `200` status code and project info in the form of key-value pairs.
-Otherwise, results in `400` or `500` error status codes with messages about the error.
+Otherwise, results in a `400` or `500` error status code with a message about the error.

 ### Description